desmond-gray/clim680_project/index.md

 ## Proposed Analysis
 I plan to use the data sets above to conduct the following analysis:
 * Calculate mean, climatology and anomalies of precipitation
-* Compare geographical differences and how extremes differ between datasets
+* Calculate composites of precipitation based on geographical differences

 ### Functions
 I will create a set of functions for doing common tasks used throughout my analysis, including: